Wyko/essential_deathworlders/content/books/mia/mia-04-augmenting.md

 "You didn't answer my question.
 Can it take a hit?"

-"Well...no.
-The shields are meant to deflect space junk really.
+"Well... no. The shields are meant to deflect space junk really.
 We can't generate enough power to make them viable to hold off heavy plasma bursts or rockets.
 Not even the first ships could."

 "I'm seriously regretting taking Byron's money right now." grumbled Ted.